treehuggeriv/archive/README.md

   - Long-lasting intimate bonds are built on vulnerability as it implies that both parties share human fallibility
   - Shouldn't only share success but also their secrets, doubts, fears, and past mistakes to build shared vulnerability
 - During conversation to make it more personalized point out aspects that are odd or slightly more notable than normal.
 For example, little idiosyncrasies since everyone has these.
 Then make a reasonable assumption off of it that you can play with.
-  - For example " there was a lot of hesitation in You answering that you're a engineer?
-Are you sure you graduated?".
+  - For example ' there was a lot of hesitation in You answering that you're a engineer?
+Are you sure you graduated?'.
 And continue along the slide by further assumptions: the principal is that if this is true then what else is true?
   - The assumption or reasoning following the observation doesn't necessarily have to be funny, it just needs to be interesting.
 Being witty or insightful in these assumptions is the goal.
 Don't always try to be hilarious or else you will come up as too try hard
 - The goal for a cold approach is to find an observation that will link to a conversation topic which generates the most amount of child conversation topic threats that you are comfortable with.
   - For example at event trying to make an observation which tempts the other party to talk to you about their career trajectory or perhaps their interests in a certain area that you are knowledgeable in will likely be most actionable